TebogoYungMercykay/Controll_Flow_Graph_Implementation_In_Java/README.md

 			- Only the first and last node in the path may be repeated.
 			- All edges used in the path needs to exist in the graph.
 	- ## `Prime Paths`
-		- To reduce the possible paths created by Simple Paths, Prime Paths were intro-duced.
+		- To reduce the possible paths created by Simple Paths, Prime Paths were introduced.
 		- A Prime Path is a Simple Path that is not a sub-path of another Simple Path.
 In other words, a Prime Path is the longest Simple Path that does not form part of another Simple Path.
 ---
 ## REQUIREMENTS BEFORE RUNNING CODES: